-Chuck Winkleblack, representing the applicant, seeks to develop the Oaks Public Golf Course at 630 W. 190th Street as four residential lots while retaining the existing clubhouse/apartment on an additional lot.
-Mr. Winkleblack is requesting the entire area of the Oaks Public Golf Course be designated as Rural Residential.
-The subject area is 41.43 acres.
+Request and Referral: Chuck Winkleblack, representing the applicant, seeks to develop the Oaks Public Golf Course at 630 W. 190th Street as four residential lots.
+Mr. Winkleblack is requesting the entire three lots of the Oaks Public Golf Course be designated as Rural Residential.
+At the March 6, 2012 meeting, the City Council determined the request to be a minor amendment and referred the item to staff.
+The application for the LUPP amendment was received on May 7, 2012.

-Land Use Policy Plan and Ames Urban Fringe Plan: The Oaks Public Golf Course comprises three separate parcels.
-The Ames Urban Fringe Plan designates the northern parcel of this site as Parks and Recreation Area and the southern two lots as Natural Area (See Attachment A).
+Land Use Policy Plan and Ames Urban Fringe Plan: The Ames Urban Fringe Plan designates this site, for the most part, as Parks and Recreation Area with the Natural Area designation of the southern to lots.
 The Parks and Recreation Area designation is a subclass of the Rural Service and Agricultural Conservation Area.
-To accommodate the proposed development (four large residential lots and an additional lot to accommodate the existing golf clubhouse), the site would need to be designated as Rural Residential, also a subclass of the Rural Service and Agricultural Conservation Area.
+To accommodate the proposed development (four large residential lots), the site would need to be designated as Rural Residential, also a subclass of the Rural Service and Agricultural Conservation Area.
+There is also an area to the extreme south (covering the southern two lots) of the golf course that the Urban Fringe Plan designates as Natural Area.

 Portions of the site are covered, also, by the Gateway Protection and the Watershed Protection Area overlay designations.
-No changes to these overlays are sought.